CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

 ### API Quotas

 Each user has specific quotas applied to their account, such as the number of processes interacting with the API simultaneously and the number of parallel submissions.
 These quotas help manage system resources effectively.
+To view quotas related to your account, select your avatar in the upper right corner and click on the icon labeled "Manage Account".

 ### Account Security

 Account security is important in Assemblyline.
 The "Manage Account" view provides several security options:
 - **Multi-Factor Authentication (MFA)**: Enhance security by enabling MFA.
 - **API Key Management**: Generate and manage API keys, essential for automated interactions with the Assemblyline API via scripts or other tools.
+You can manage your API keys by logging into Assemblyline's user interface, clicking on your avatar in the top-right corner and selecting "Manage Account."
+Then, scroll down to the "Security" section and select "Manage API Keys."
+From there, you can add a new API key, specify its name and access privileges, and click the "Add" button.
+Remember to copy the API key somewhere safe as it will only be displayed once.

 ## Account Settings

-Navigate to the "Account Settings" view to customize your Assemblyline experience:
+To adjust your account settings, navigate to your avatar in the upper right corner of the screen and select the gear icon that is labelled "Settings".
+Here, you will find settings related to submission options, interface options, default file sources, default service selection, and default service parameters:

 ### Submission Options
 Set default values for frequently used submission settings to streamline your workflow.
 For example: